Andrew-O39/FolioCite/README.md

 http://127.0.0.1:8000/
 ```

-You should see the FolioCite search page.
-Enter a book title, author, or ISBN,
+You will see the FolioCite home page.
+Enter a book or article title, author, or ISBN,
 choose a style, and follow the steps to get your formatted citation.

 ---

 ## ✨ Notes & limitations

-- Metadata quality depends on **Open Library**.
-Some books may have missing or
+- Metadata quality depends on **Open Library** and **Crossref(articles)**.
+Some sources may have missing or incomplete fields
-  approximate years, publishers, or author lists.
+  (years, publishers, pages or author lists)
-- Citation formatting is intentionally **simplified** and currently focused on
+- Citation formatting is intentionally **simplified** though accurate for standard academic use.
-  **books only**.
-Always double-check against your institution’s official style
-  guide.
+  Always double-check for strict institutional requirements.
 - This is a starter project and a great base to extend with more features.

 ---

 ## 🌱 Ideas for future improvements

-- Support for other source types:
+- Website citations
 - Journal articles
-  - Book chapters
+- Book chapter citations
+- Thesis & dissertation formats
-  - Theses
+- RIS export
-  - Websites
+- Browser extension
-- Allow manual editing of metadata before generating the citation
-- Add export formats (BibTeX, RIS, etc.)
+- Email export / Share bibliography
-- Add a public API endpoint (e.g. `/api/cite?isbn=...`)
-- User accounts and saved citation collections
+- Multi-language UI (EN, DE, FR…)
+- Collaborative bibliographies

 ---